A10Jama/MongoDB/README.md

 NoSQL databases are designed to handle big data challenges and are highly scalable and available.
 SQL databases, on the other hand, use a fixed schema and are better suited for applications that require strong consistency and ACID properties.

 ## Why is MongoDB popular?
 What is it’s history?
+MongoDB is popular because it's easy to store and retrieve data in a flexible way without predefined tables or schemas.
+It can handle a lot of data and traffic and is optimized for high performance.
+It's open-source, integrates well with modern technologies, and has great community support.

+MongoDB was founded in 2007 and released its first version in 2009.
+It quickly became popular and is now one of the most widely used NoSQL databases.
+MongoDB has continued to add new features and expanded its product offerings, including Atlas and Realm.